Automation: Macros

 Defining Macros

 Macros are defined under the macros key.
 Each macro must have a name and an expansion.
+You can optionally provide an env map to set default environment variables for the expansion.

 macros: